thisisjaskaran/LSF-line-ceres/README.md

 # LSF-line-ceres

-Program to apply least square line fitting on a 2-D data set
+Program to apply least square line fitting on a 2-D data set using Ceres library